ibm-cloud-docs/cloud-pak-integration/getting-started.md

 ## Before you begin
 Before you can install the Cloud Pak on {{site.data.keyword.cloud}}, you must set up a Red Hat OpenShift Cluster.
 Go to [Red Hat OpenShift Cluster](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster){: external}.
 You need to create a cluster.

-You must purchase a license through [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/index.html){: external} or register for a 60-day trial license.

 ## Step 1.
 Obtain a license
 {: step1}